Skip to Content

 With two state parks, one front-country campground, several primitive campsites, and numerous hiking trails, this beautiful lake is just a short drive from Stowe.

-Brian, the park interpreter, offers all kinds of opportunities to get in touch with the natural and historical gems of the park.
+Brian, the park interpreter, offers many opportunities to explore the park’s natural and historical gems.
 The interpretive programs are all family-friendly and incredible.

 Waterbury Center State Park is a day-use park just a quarter-mile off of scenic Route 100 in Waterbury.
 This is the spot to launch your boat, rent canoes or kayaks, have a picnic, or paddle north to lakeside primitive campsites. $5 entrance fee for adults, $2 for kids.